 Like most of its Shonen Jump brethren, D.Gray-man is weakly balanced on a thin line between generic and fun.
 Just this evening I’ve caught up to episode 12 and feel torn by the somewhat superficial character development.
 Moody bishonen Kanda is a good example of how utterly archetypal some of these characters are – to… Continue reading D.Gray-man – 12 – Limitless sacrifice?

 Episode two is our first proper introduction to the spiritual world of D.Gray-man and clear references are drawn from Christian religion (“Noah’s ark”) to better illustrate the show’s strong supernatural themes with an interesting theological substance.
-To believe in exorcists, ghosts and demons, the obvious truth is that one must then also believe in god.… Continue reading D.Gray-man appears to be about fighting against a prophesized apocalypse, an immediately familiar tale of good versus evil, and Allen’s mysterious powers (described within this episode as “Innocence”) will potentially be a deciding factor when the time comes; his epic destiny well emphasized by the end with a stirring classical tune and his tired gazing into a timeless painting.
+To believe in exorcists, ghosts and demons, the obvious truth is that one must then also believe in god.… Continue reading D.Gray-man – 2 – The end of the world is nigh

 Anyone remember Pierrot Le Fou from Cowboy Bebop?
 How can we forget that floating fat man, screaming with insane laughter as he tears his way through the landscape.
 I know D.Gray-man may not have the kung-fu style of Spike Spiegel, but “The Earl of Millennium” looks just like Pierrot Le Fou, and also happens to… Continue reading D.Gray-man – 1 – Completely coherent and mysteriously atmospheric